 Employer provided long term incentive programs can present significant challenges in the early stages of an Ohio divorce.
 These assets will need to be identified, and to the extent possible, valued.
 They will also need to negotiate an appropriate way to share those assets once they divorce that is both equitable and achieves a measure of disentanglement.
 If a couple cannot work out this out a domestic relations court judge will decide what would be fair given their circumstances.

 Higher-earning professionals, like executives, often negotiate compensation packages that include far more than just a salary with basic benefits.
 They may also receive certain forms of deferred compensation, including stock options.
-If you or your spouse have an employment contract that allows for restricted stock as a benefit of employment or performance stock, what will you do with those assets in your divorce?
+If you or your spouse have an employment contract that allows for restricted stock units (RSU) as a benefit of employment or performance stock units (PSU), what will you do with those assets during the property division stage of your divorce?

 Understand the difference